Multarix/Guildbot/docs/commands.md

 #### Aliases:
 `Leet, 1337, L33T`
 #### Description:
-This command will take any text you write and turn it into "1337 5P34K" (Leet Speak).<br/>
+Takes any text you write and turn it into "1337 5P34K" (Leet Speak).<br/>
 #### Usage Example:
 `!leet I love guildbot` results in:
 ```md